amohan601/dataengineering-zoomcamp2024/week_5_batch_processing/README.md

 ### Spark
 With anaconda and Mac I did the spark set by first installing pyspark and then for environment variable set up findspark and wget for examples

+Open anaconda
+Activate the environment where you want to apply these changes
+1. Run pyspark and install it as a package in this environment <br/>
+2. Run findspark and install it as a package in this environment<br/>
+3. Optionally if needed run wget to run wget queries on notebook.

 Ensure that openJDK is already set up.
 This allowed me to not having to install spark seperately and manually setting up the environment
 Also with this I had to use Jupyter Lab (instead of Jupter notebook) to open a jupyter notebook for running the programs Once the spark is set up start the conda environment and open Jupyter Lab.